-The Core Problem: Documents Are Not Data
+The Core Problem: Legal Documents Are Not Data

 Stage 1: Document Ingestion